electrumpayments/money-transfer-retailer-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 ### Successful Create or Update Customer Operation

-The sequence diagram below shows a successful createOrUpdateCustomer operation.
+The sequence diagram below shows a successful Create or Update Customer operation.
 The response contains information regarding the success of the requested operation.

 ![Successful Create or Update Customer](/images/sequence-successful-create-or-update-customer.png "Successful Create or Update Customer")